zachpino/generative-design-workshop-s20/week12/README.md

 ### Story Attractor

 Take letters from a text and scramble their location on a page, as well as their sequence.
+[Human](https://www.food4rhino.com/app/human) provides a drop-in replacement for text objects — with better control over typography — but is not implemented here.

 Consider doing the same thing with [sampled amplitudes](https://github.com/zachpino/digidev-s18/blob/master/week09/README.md) from an audio file?

 [Download Definition](story-attractor-definition.gh)